 Spirulina is also well known to assist the body in detoxifying arsenic.
 Although the idea of arsenic toxicity may sound far-fetched, according the World Health Organization, the United States is one of the countries affected by inorganic arsenic that is naturally present at high levels, mostly from groundwater.

-Energizing Benefits of Spirulina (+ Why I Take it in the Morning)
+Energizing Benefits of Spirulina

 If you start taking spirulina regularly you will undoubtedly notice an increase in energy.
 One of the ways spirulina exerts a positive effect on energy levels is by way of the digestive tract.

 I personally notice an energy boost within an hour or so after taking it, which is why I prefer to take spirulina before 3 in the afternoon.
 Just like with cordyceps, I have actually noticed that if I take spirulina too late in the day it interferes with my sleep.

-The Best Spirulina
+The Best and Healthiest Spirulina

 It is important to buy Organic Certified spirulina.
-This way, you can be assured it has been cultivated without toxic fertilizers.
+When you purchase organic, then you will know that it is cultivated without toxic fertilizers.
 You also want to make sure your spirulina comes from a pure water source and that it is a pure strain that undergoes a proper drying process.

 How to Make Spirulina Taste Better

 - 1 tablespoon organic spirulina powder

 - 1/3 cup water

-- 2 pinches cayenne pepper
+- 1/8 teaspoon cayenne pepper

-- 1 pinch cumin
+- OPTIONAL: 1 pinch cumin